massavalentina/massavalentina/README.md

 <div>
     <h1 align="center">Hi 👋, I'm Valentina</h1>
-    <h3 align="center">I am a full stack web developer from Argentina with a profile oriented towards the frontend development and with basic knowledge in UX/UI Design.
-I consider myself very creative and persevering, with a great willingness to learn and carry out new tasks and projects.
-Totally entrenched in teamwork and agile SCRUM methodologies.</h3>
+    <h3 align="center"> I am a full stack web developer with a profile oriented towards the front end and with basic knowledge in UX/UI Design.
+I consider myself as very creative and persevering person, with a great willingness to learn and carry out new tasks and projects.
+Totally entrenched with teamwork and agile SCRUM methodologies.

+I have a solid knowledge in technologies such as JavaScript, React, Redux, HTML, CSS, Node.js, Express, PostgreSQL and Sequelize.

+I'm currently developing new projects for my portfolio, learning Material UI in an advanced way and taking my first steps in the Java language in search of my complementary knowledge.
+Also, I'm studying at the university and doing sports activities to give my mind a break.</h3>
 </div>